 For questions related to Clery Act compliance please contact the director of Clery Compliance at email@example.com.

-NIU's Annual Security Report and Annual Fire Safety Report are published in compliance with the Clery Act, the State of Illinois Campus Security Enhancement Act, the Higher Education Opportunity Act of 2008 and the Violence Against Women Act (VAWA).
+NIU's Annual Security and Fire Safety Report is published in compliance with the Clery Act, the State of Illinois Campus Security Enhancement Act, the Higher Education Opportunity Act of 2008 and the Violence Against Women Act (VAWA).

-To request a paper copy of the Annual Security Report, please email the directory of Clery Compliance at email@example.com.
-To request a paper copy of the Annual Fire Safety Report, please email the Department of Environmental Health and Safety at firstname.lastname@example.org.
+To request a paper copy of the Annual Security and Fire Safety Report, please email the director of Clery Compliance at firstname.lastname@example.org.